iagoleal/iagoleal.github.io/content/posts/cuts.md

 from $C$ to $C \cup \{\phi\}$, and it's done.
 This allows for algorithms based on iterative refinement of the approximation.

-### Example: The cutting sandwich algorithm for optimization
+### Example: The cutting sandwich algorithm for optimization {#example-sandwich-algorithm}

 Let's now put all these properties to good use.
+Imagine that you must minimize a convex function, but, unfortunately, you only have access to a linear programming solver such a Gurobi, Xpress or GLPK.
+How do you do that?

-We will devise a simple algorithm for unconstrained minimization of an arbitrary convex function.
+Let's devise a simple algorithm that minimizes an arbitrary convex function by iteratively solving linear programs.
-For it to work, we will have to suppose by now that we have access some oracle capable of both evaluating a function and calculating a tight cut for it.
+For it to work, we will have to suppose (by now) that we have access some oracle capable of both evaluating a function and calculating a tight cut for it.
 This is not cheating though,
-because in section [AD] we will learn general methods to write such an oracle.
+because in section [cuts-from-derivatives] we will learn how to write such an oracle.

 We begin with an empty unconstrained cut approximation[^unconstrained-lp] $\tilde{f}_0$ of $f$.
 The idea is to, at each iteration, give the oracle a point $x_n$.